-Instead, you should focus on eating whole foods and getting sufficient calories, protein, carbs, and fat throughout the day.
+Instead, you should focus on eating whole foods and getting enough calories, protein, carbs, and fat throughout the day.

-Cheat meals and/or refeed days are commonly incorporated into cutting diets.
+Cheat meals or refeed days are commonly incorporated into cutting diets.

 Therefore, it’s best to work with a healthcare professional, such as a registered dietitian, when planning your diet.
 This can ensure that you’re meeting your nutritional needs and help you avoid falling into overly restrictive eating habits.

-Here are some helpful tips to keep fat loss on track on a cutting diet:
+Here are some helpful tips to keep your goals on track on a cutting diet:

 - Try meal prepping: Preparing meals ahead of schedule can help save time, keep you on track with your diet, and avoid the temptation of high calorie convenience foods.

-- Avoid liquid carbs: Sports drinks, soft drinks, and other sugar-rich beverages lack micronutrients, may increase your appetite and aren’t as filling as fiber-rich, whole foods (
+- Avoid liquid carbs: Sports drinks, soft drinks, and other sugar-rich beverages lack micronutrients, may increase your appetite, and

-- Consider cardio: When used alongside weight lifting, aerobic exercise — especially high-intensity cardio — may further your fat loss (
+- Consider cardio: Aerobic exercise — especially high intensity cardio —